AaronWLChan/rss-reader/README.md

 * Dedicated backend to store user data rather than using Redux and LocalStorage
 * React Optimisations - in particular memoization

+## Note
+* During testing it was found some feeds from the Feedly API may not be accessible.

 ## Mobile / App Version
 * See the React Native version [here](http://www.github.com/AaronWLChan).